-For some, we’re a cottage that feels like home, where you make friends with the neighbours and grill up masterpieces on your lakeside patio every evening.
-For others, we’re a boardroom with lots of natural light, fresh air for break-out sessions, and a hearty lunch for the whole team.
-And for some guests, we’re a secluded retreat out of the city to reconnect with a loved one over an exquisite meal and many glasses of local wine.
+For some, Viamede Resort is a cottage that feels like home, where you make friends with the neighbours and grill up masterpieces on your lakeside patio every evening.
+For others, we’re a boardroom with lots of natural light, fresh air for break-out sessions, and a hearty farm-to-table lunch for the whole team.
+And for some guests, we’re a secluded retreat out of the city to reconnect with a loved one over an exquisite nine course tasting menu with local VQA wine pairings.

-From the décor in our rooms, to our approach to planning meetings, to the way we’ve embraced nature in our food, landscaping, and activities, there’s nothing cookie-cutter about Viamede Resort.
+From the décor in our rooms, to our approach to planning meetings, to the way we’ve embraced everything Ontario has to offer in our food, landscaping, and activities, there’s nothing cookie-cutter about Viamede Resort.

 Because you’re your own person, with your own needs and preferences, we think it’s silly to offer you a formulaic hotel experience.
-Instead, meet your personal (winter hideaway/ boardroom / summer family resort / Kawartha cottage).
+Instead, meet your personal (winter hideaway/ boardroom / summer family resort / Kawartha cottage) dream vacation.

 We’re a little rustic, a little quirky, and a lot uncomplicated.

-When you arrive at Viamede, the first thing you’ll notice is a feeling of uncomplicated hospitality.
-It’s the feeling of going to a good friend’s cottage, and knowing you are welcome.
+When you arrive at Viamede Resort, the first thing you’ll notice is a feeling of uncomplicated hospitality.
+It’s the feeling of going to a good friend’s cottage and knowing you are welcome.
 And, like your friend, Viamede isn’t perfect.
 We think we’re awesome, which is why you’re coming over, but we’re nowhere near perfect.

-We love stories – whether that’s helping you build the story of a new family tradition, or looking back on the story of our 100-something year old resort.
-Each crooked floor, wonky electrical circuit, and reversed faucet tells us about a different time at the resort.
+We love stories – whether that’s helping you build the story of a new family cottage resort tradition, or looking back on the story of our 100-something-year-old legacy.
+Each crooked floor, wonky electrical circuit, and reversed faucet tell us about a different time at the resort.
 Most importantly, the structural and electrical engineers tell us the story that it’s all safe, just interesting.

 Who are our guests?